 OPEC has helped set oil prices for decades and remains a major factor in what you pay at the fuel pump.
 So what is OPEC and how does it affect oil prices?

 Continental Resources (CLR) reported earnings 30 days ago.
 What's next for the stock?
 We take a look at earnings estimates for some clues.

-The Zacks Analyst Blog Highlights: Energy Transfer Partners, Phillips 66, Oasis Petroleum, Whiting Petroleum and Continental Resources
+The Zacks Analyst Blog Highlights: Sanofi, Novo Nordisk, NVIDIA, Fifth Third Bancorp and Continental Resources

-Continental Resources (CLR) registers a year-over-year increase in production from the North Dakota Bakken in the second quarter of 2018.
+Continental Resources (CLR) records a year-over-year increase in production from the North Dakota Bakken in the third quarter of 2018.